bolan9999/react-native-largelist/docs/en/V3/Overview.md

 LargeList V3 depends on `react-native-spring-scrollview@^2.0.3`, and supports almost all props in SpringScrollView.

 As the same as SpringScrollView，LargeList must have a bounded height in order to work, since they contain many cells children into a bounded container (via a scroll interaction).
 In order to bound the height of a LargeList, either set the height of the view directly (discouraged) or make sure all parent views have bounded height.
 LargeList default has a `{flex:1}` style，please be sure its parent has a bounded height.
+Note that in order to optimize performance, the height of each item and each section must be given.

 ### Basic Props